haskus/haskus-manual/source/eadt/background.rst

          <interactive>:19:2-34: type L a = V '[Cons a (L a), Nil]

-We could introduce ad-hoc datatypes (e.g., ``newtype L a = L (V '[Cons a (L a),Nil])``) but this would defeats our purpose because the datatype wouldn't be generic anymore.
+We could introduce ad-hoc datatypes (e.g., ``newtype L a = L (V '[Cons a (L a),Nil])``) but this would defeat our purpose because the datatype wouldn't be generic anymore.
 Instead with EADTs we just have to write the following code to declare a ``List`` EADT:

 .. code::